 - What resources can the service account access?

-- Where will the code assuming the identity of the service account be running: on Google Cloud Platform or on-premises?
+- Where will the code that assumes the identity of the service account be running: on Google Cloud Platform or on-premises?

 Use the following flowchart to figure out the responses to the above questions:

-By treating the service account as an identity, you can grant a role to a service account to access a resource (such as a project).
+When treating the service account as an identity, you can grant a role to a service account, enabling it to access a resource (such as a project).

-By treating a service account as a resource, you can grant permission to a user to access that service account.
-You can grant an owner, editor, viewer, or a Service Account Actor role to a user to access the service account.
+When treating a service account as a resource, you can grant permission to a user to access that service account.
+You can grant the Owner, Editor, Viewer, or Service Account User role to a user to access the service account.